SimMigeotte/Machine_learning_happiness_2/README.md

 Course: "Data science and Machine learning", second semester 2022/2023.

-Authors: Sofia Estero, Lorenzo Parma, Siméon Migeotte
+Authors: Sofia Estero, Lorenzo Parma, Siméon Migeotte.

 This read.me provides an overview on the project, outlining the description and the main results.
 A more detailed content can be found in the assignment notebook.